ALBA-Synchrotron/apg/Example_python_library_on_setuptools.md

 Add and/or modify copyright, control and rules file.

-Also a python-fandango.lintian-overrides file has to be added inside the folder /packaging/fandango_deb/debian if we have to bypass some lintian error.
-This file indicates which warnings will be overriden by lintian.
-Remember that the directive is to try to solve as many of the reported lintian errors as possible (overriding the lintian errors shall be the exception, not the norm).
-In our case, we have added: **manpage-has-errors-from-man** to the file python-fandango.lintian-overrides.

 * [rules](https://git.cells.es/ctpkg/fandango_deb/blob/master/debian/rules)
 file has been modified to allow the manpage creation.

-Other files that had to be added in fandango package in order to create the manpages are: fandango_deb/debian/manpages fandango_deb/debian/help2man

 * [copyright](https://git.cells.es/ctpkg/fandango_deb/blob/master/debian/copyright) is needed to pass the lintian checks.